robertwt7/snapstager/src/content/privacyPolicy.md

 We use other companies, agents or contractors (“Service Providers”) to perform services on our behalf or to assist us with providing services to you:

 We may engage Service Providers to process credit card transactions or other payment methods.
-We may also engage Service Providers to provide services such as monitoring and developing Meetsy services; aiding in communications, infrastructure, and IT services; customer service; debt collection; analyzing and enhancing data.
+We may also engage Service Providers to provide services such as monitoring and developing SnapStager services; aiding in communications, infrastructure, and IT services; customer service; debt collection; analyzing and enhancing data.
 These Service Providers may have access to your personal or other information in order to provide these functions.
 In addition, some of the above-listed types of information that we request may be collected by third-party Service Providers on our behalf.

 We may share information with Service Providers and government entities for legal, security, and safety purposes.
 This includes sharing information in order to enforce policies or contracts, address security breaches, and assist in the investigation of fraud, security issues, or other concerns.